 Burke visited Penn State’s campus and toured the facilities Tuesday, watching practice and meeting with the coaching staff.
 Burke also spoke to several current Nittany Lions about what it’s like to play for the program.

 Fifth-year senior Katie Clark is the only middle blocker on Penn State’s 2022 roster who will exhaust her collegiate eligibility after this season.
-Clark recently graduated from the university this summer.
+Clark graduated from the university this summer.

 Expected starters at middle blocker, Allie Holland and Taylor Trammell, both have three seasons of eligibility left, including this fall, due to the COVID bonus season they received after playing their freshman year in spring 2021.